Retropex/custom-ocean.xyz-dashboard/docs/CONFIGURATION.md

 | `network_fee` | Additional fees beyond pool fees | `0.0` |
 | `currency` | Preferred fiat currency for earnings display | `"USD"` |

+Configuration files are validated when loaded.
+Missing keys or incorrect types cause the application to fall back to default values and log an error.

 ## Environment Variables

 | Variable | Description | Default |